We condemn and combat all forms of bribery, corruption and related financial crimes.

 In addition, we do not endorse any event or initiative that is essentially or exclusively of a political nature, we refrain from exercising direct or indirect pressure on political representatives and we do not make any contributions to trade union associations.

-The declaration setting out our zero-tolerance approach to any form of corruption in our Code of Conduct is backed up by a variety of initiatives to raise awareness of our position, including communications and employee training initiatives like Our Code in Brief, cartoon videos, and Compliance Week, two global internal campaigns focused on strengthening trust and integrity and combating corruption as well as the roles of the Compliance department.
+The declaration setting out our zero-tolerance approach to any form of corruption in our Code of Conduct is backed up by compliance controls implemented by the Group on the charitable donations and sponsorships, by a variety of initiatives to raise awareness of our position, including communications and employee training initiatives like Our Code in Brief, cartoon videos, and Compliance Week, two global internal campaigns focused on strengthening trust and integrity combating corruption as well as on reinforcing the role of the Compliance Function.

 We are committed to combating fraud and this is why we have developed the Claims Fraud Program to monitor the entire value chain in the claims management and to identify the critical stages where action needs to be taken.